3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Berlin is a gigantic city.
 If you’re visiting for the first time, it can be disorientating trying to find your way around and know where to go.

-That’s why I would recommend either joining a free walking tour that numerous hostels in the city provide, or pay for a walking tour.
+That’s why I would recommend either joining a free walking tour that numerous hostels in the city provide or pay for a walking tour.

 During these tours, you will learn a lot about the city, get to check out some of the best spots in Berlin, and get a feel for the city, which is perhaps the most important thing!